lvsazf/python_test/README.md

 # pythonExample
-this is my python study
+this is my python study,this example depend on python3.6